 For those of you who think recycling is something that just came about within the last few decades, think again!

-th century Japan .
+The first recorded use of recycled paper was in 9th century Japan .
 Ancient Japanese people began recycling paper almost as soon as they learned how to produce it and recycling became part of paper production and consumption.
 Japanese culture generally treats recycled paper as being more precious than new and the recycled paper was often used in paintings and poetry.
 In the 12 century, a case was recorded of an emperor’s wife: after the emperor died, she recycled all the poems and letters she received from him and wrote a sutra on the recycled paper to wish peace upon his soul.

 US Recycling Start

 Finally, in 1690, recycling reaches the New World.
 The Rittenhouse Mill in Philadelphia opens and begins recycling linen and cotton rags.
 The paper produced from these materials was sold to printers for use in Bibles and newspapers.

 World War II

 World War II sees massive, universal collection campaigns for tin, rubber, steel, paper and more.
 More than 400,000 volunteer in the effort and tens of thousands of tons of material are recycled in order to save money for the war efforts.
 This was a national campaign.
 Posters and newsreels detailing the materials needed (and why) are abounding.
 All Americans were on board, and most were excited to help aid the troops by conserving and recycling.

 The first curbside collections of yard waste, metals, and paper start popping up around the county.
 Separate waste streams collected at the curb become common place.